evantahler/www.christinahussain.com/README.md

 ## Building for Production

-The master branch of this repository is automatically deployed to heroku
+The master branch of this repository is automatically deployed to github pages by circle.ci when the build is green

 ## Linting